Syngnathiformes: Fossil record

-The earliest known syngnathiform is Gasteroramphosus from the late Cretaceous (either Santonian or Campanian) of Italy, which is similar in form to Marcroramphosus but which has some characters which are suggestive of a relation to Gasterosteoidei.
+The earliest known syngnathiform is Gasteroramphosus from the late Cretaceous (either Santonian or Campanian) of Italy, which is similar in form to Marcroramphosus, but which has some characters suggestive of a relationship to the Gasterosteoidei.
 However, most recent studies have reaffirmed it being a syngnathiform.
 The second oldest syngnathiform is the syngnathoid Eekaulostomus from the early Paleocene (Danian) of Mexico.
 Many fossil syngnathiform families are known from the Paleogene.